d-h-saintleo/Flood-The-Board-Game/README.md

 # Instructions:
 1. Download the Zip file containing all the files
-2. Extract the folder
+2. Extract the folder containing the source files
-3. Run "Game_Terminal.py" file to play the game
+3. With all the files in the same folder, run "Game_Terminal.py" file to play the game

 # Game Instructions:
 * The objective of the game is to flood the entire board with the same color in a limited amount of turns based on the size and complexity of the board.
 In order to do this, you must switch the color of the flood to a color of the neighboring tiles that are touching the flood until all tiles are the same color.